e271828e/Flight.jl/docs/notes/design/framework_spec.md

   instance — is spelled as an event whose guard reads that input; the discrete tier's input spelling does not transfer.
-The reason is semantic, not stylistic: only the discrete tier's update stage is already a jump map, so a reset there is just another value for `z⁺`, whereas a continuous state jump must be solver-visible, applied *between* integration segments — the flow/jump split every hybrid tool converges on (Simulink applies its reset ports through zero-crossing events plus a solver restart; Modelica's
+The reason is semantic, not stylistic: only the discrete tier's update stage is already a jump map, so a reset there is just another value for `x⁺`, whereas a continuous state jump must be solver-visible, applied *between* integration segments — the flow/jump split every hybrid tool converges on (Simulink applies its reset ports through zero-crossing events plus a solver restart; Modelica's